Rudd-O/qubes-vpn/README.md

 (with OpenVPN, it's typically 1194 or 443).

 Move to the Services tab.
 Add a service `qubes-vpn` to the list, and ensure that the checkbox next to the service is checked.
+Without that service in this list, the VPN will not start.

 Click OK to close the dialog and save your configuration.